TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 It asks two questions at two levels, because the right level differs for each:

 - **Unavailable or unknown, at the entity level.** The named entity has gone `unavailable` or `unknown`.
 This is universal: it works on every entity, and it is the only signal for WiFi and cloud devices that expose no timestamp.
 Asked at the entity level, an integration dropping one specific entity is caught even when the rest of the device is fine.
 It reports after a short debounce, so a brief blip does not flag.
 - **Freeze, at the device level.** The device behind the named entity has not reported anything within a lookback window, even though it may still show a healthy value.
 This is the frozen-at-its-last-value case a state check cannot see.
-It is asked at the device level on purpose: a single entity can sit unchanged for days and be healthy, but a live device always has something reporting, link quality, motion, a temperature tick, so the freshest report across the whole device is the honest heartbeat.
+It is asked at the device level on purpose: a single entity can sit unchanged for days and still be healthy, but a live device always has something reporting, link quality, motion, a temperature tick, so the freshest report across the whole device is the honest heartbeat.

 The two run together, picked per entity with no configuration.
 Unavailable always applies.
 Freeze applies when the device exposes something whose timestamp advances; if nothing does, unavailable covers it alone.
 An entity can be flagged by both.

 - **Structured output.** Each flagged entity carries its name, area, the `reason`, how long it has been in that state, and its last-seen time with a human-readable age.
 - **A grace period after a restart**, measured from a required uptime sensor (see below), so a restart does not report a false fleet-wide outage.
-- **A loud error if set up wrong.** A missing or misconfigured uptime sensor yields a `setup_error` state with a distinct icon and a message naming the problem.
+- **A loud error if set up wrong.** A missing or misconfigured parameter yields a `setup_error` state with a distinct icon and a message naming the problem.
 An `ok` attribute lets automations tell a working sensor from a broken one.
-- **Scope by entity, label, area, or device**, with include and exclude, and exclude always wins.
+- **Scope by entity, label, area, or device**, with include and exclude.
+Exclude is always given priority.

 The full design, the reasoning behind each choice, and worked examples are in the article: <https://xeazy.com/battery-entity-sentinel-blueprints/>

 ## How It Decides

-A watched entity is judged by both checks, and either one flags it.

 The **unavailable** check reads the entity's own state.
 If it is `unavailable` or `unknown` past the debounce, it is flagged.
 This is the precise, entity-level question: did this exact entity stop being served.

 The **freeze** check reads timestamps, not states.
 It resolves the device behind the entity and takes the freshest report across all of that device's entities.
-If even the freshest is older than the lookback, the device is frozen.
-Reading the whole device defeats the sticky-entity trap: a contact shut for two days has not changed, but its link-quality entity is still checking in, so the device reads alive.
+If even the freshest is older than the lookback, the device is reported frozen.
+Reading the whole device solves the sticky-entity trap: a contact shut for two days has not changed, but its link-quality entity is still checking in, so the device reads alive.
 What freeze reads is "did the device send anything," not "did its value change," so a temperature sensor reporting the same reading every minute stays off the list.

 ## Before You Start: the Uptime Requirement